Koenkk/zigbee2mqtt.io/docs/devices/RTCGQ14LM.md

 The unit of this value is `lx`.

 ### Motion_sensitivity (enum)
+.
+Press pairing button right before changing this otherwise it will fail..
 Value can be found in the published state on the `motion_sensitivity` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"motion_sensitivity": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"motion_sensitivity": NEW_VALUE}`.
 The possible values are: `low`, `medium`, `high`.

 ### Detection_interval (numeric)
 Time interval for detecting actions.
+Press pairing button right before changing this otherwise it will fail..
 Value can be found in the published state on the `detection_interval` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"detection_interval": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"detection_interval": NEW_VALUE}`.